Would you put indoor storm windows into an historic home? Historic Augusta, a non-profit dedicating to historic preservation, did just that.

-To make the Lamar House more energy efficient and to be a living example of how to do that without ripping out beautiful historic windows, Historic Augusta Inc. installed Indow inserts in 37 windows.
+To make the Lamar House more energy efficient and to be a living example of how to do that without ripping out beautiful historic windows, Historic Augusta Inc. installed Indow inside mount storm windows in 37 windows.
 It’s part of an ongoing project to make the 1860 brick home more energy efficient after renovating in 2004.
 Windows are only part of the equation.

 “You have to do insulation and weatherstripping and make sure your ducts are sealed,” he said.